sanicus-iot/rasp-install-materials/README.md

 ## Install a new Raspberry Pi OSD

-Raspberry Pi operating system is install onto an SD card, the SD card used is important to ensure the Pi runs at optimal speed, the card of choice is a SanDisk Ultra microSDHC UHS-I card an Amazon link can be found [here](https://www.amazon.co.uk/dp/B08GY9NYRM?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).
+Raspberry Pi operating system is installed onto an SD card, the SD card used is important to ensure the Pi runs at optimal speed, the card of choice is a SanDisk Ultra microSDHC UHS-I card an Amazon link can be found [here](https://www.amazon.co.uk/dp/B08GY9NYRM?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).

-* Unpack and insert the SD card into your machine
+* Unpack and insert the SD card into the computer you will use to create the OS (NOT the Pi)
 * Download a copy of Raspberry Pi Imager [here](https://www.raspberrypi.com/software/)
 * Follow the video below to select the appropriate operating system and WiFi configuration